zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Code Execution
 ~~~~~~~~~~~~~~

-The code in Ethereum contracts is written in a low-level, stack-based
+The code in Expanse contracts is written in a low-level, stack-based
-bytecode language, referred to as "Ethereum virtual machine code" or
+bytecode language, referred to as "Expanse virtual machine code" or
 "EVM code".
 The code consists of a series of bytes, where each byte
 represents an operation.
 In general, code execution is an infinite loop
 that consists of repeatedly carrying out the operation at the current